basysKom/basyskom_toolbox/011_tool.compiler_warnings_as_error.md

 ## Description

 Modern C and C++ compilers are quite good at generating warnings for problematic issues.
-By default a warning will not stop the compiler from generating code.
+By default, a warning will not stop the compiler from generating code.
 Consider to treat compiler warnings as errors to prevent issues from creeping into your code base.

 ## Environment